TheLineAnimation/playblast-plus/README.md

     The core module is being used as is, and contains pretty much all the playblasting functionality you'd need.
 Current version - 2.1.0

 - [maya-capture-gui]() by Roy Nieterau (Colorbleed)
     I could have used Big Roy's front-end, but I wanted to at least try to learn something for myself.
-Used the tokenised string parsing, as this is a very elegant way of performing function based string substituation.
+Used the tokenized string parsing, as this is a very elegant way of performing function based string substitution.

 - [Qt.py](https://github.com/mottosso/Qt.py)
     Minimal Python 2 & 3 shim around all Qt bindings - PySide, PySide2, PyQt4 and PyQt5.